iam-veeramalla/aws-devops-zero-to-hero/README.md

  If you've never heard of CDN or CloudFront before, don't worry, we will start from scratch and gradually build up your understanding.
 By the end, you'll be well-versed in these technologies.

-**Project:** You'll configure a s3 bucket to host a static website and learn how to serve the requests to this website through CDN that is AWS Cloud Front.
+**Project:** You'll configure a s3 bucket to host a static website and learn how to serve the requests to this website through CDN which is AWS Cloud Front.

 ## Day 20: AWS ECR (Elastic Container Registry)